What is NetFlow?

 Why is this concept like NetFlow?

-Similar to NetFlow, the header information for data packets that traverse through a device are stored in the device’s cache and then exported to a collector.
+Similar to NetFlow, the header information for data packets that traverse through a device is stored in the device’s cache and then exported to a collector.
 A collector is very important to analyze NetFlow data.
 Without one, you could attempt to verify the cache for what data is currently traversing through a device, but as you can see below that is highly ineffective and time-consuming.

 What about other flow types–sFlow, jFlow?

 While NetFlow is a commonly used name for flow export, NetFlow is vendor specific to Cisco. jFlow is vendor specific to Juniper and sFlow is an industry-standard flow.
-The key difference between sFlow and NetFlow is that sFlow is sampled flow and NetFlow is not sampled.
+The key difference between sFlow and NetFlow is that sFlow is sampled flow and NetFlow are not sampled.
 Fortunately, our network management platform, LiveNX, is vendor agnostic when it comes to our flow collection and if your device supports any type of flow export the data can be collected by LiveNX.
 Please see our specifications page for more information.

 What do I do with the flow data?